Colin Kahl

-Colin Hackett Kahl is an American political adviser and academic serving as the under secretary of defense for policy in the Biden administration.
-Previously, Kahl served as the national security advisor to the vice president under then-Vice President Joe Biden.
+Colin Hackett Kahl is an American political scientist who served as under secretary of defense for policy in the Biden administration from April 28, 2021, to July 17, 2023.
+Previously, he served as national security advisor to the vice president under then-Vice President Joe Biden (2014–2017).
+On November 13, 2025, Kahl was appointed as the Director of Stanford’s Freeman Spogli Institute (FSI) for International Studies.

 After the Obama administration, Kahl served as a Steven C. Házy Senior Fellow at Stanford University.